 The Device Manager is a program to control all devices in a Windows system.
-It has been part of Windows since Windows XP and is still present in Windows 11.
+It has been part of Microsoft Windows since Windows XP and is still present in Windows 11.
 Under normal circumstances, the Device Manager is not used, but if you have a problem with a device, the Device Manager can be used to solve it.
-The Device Manager error codes are used to indicate problems with hardware devices or drivers.
+The Device Manager error codes show the problems with hardware devices or drivers.

 What are Device Manager Error Codes?